Stanley Park: Attractions

-The windstorm of 2006 revealed traces of a long-forgotten rock garden, which had once been one of the park's star attractions and one of its largest man-made objects by area.
+The 2006 windstorm revealed traces of a long-forgotten rock garden, which had once been one of the park's star attractions and one of its largest man-made objects by area.
 Soon after its discovery, a section that encircles part of the Stanley Park Pavilion was restored (the garden had originally extended from Pipeline Road to Coal Harbour).

 Beaver Lake is a restful space nestled among the trees.
 The lake is almost completely covered with water lilies (introduced for the Queen's Jubilee in 1938) and home to beavers, fish, and water birds.
 As of 1997, its surface area was just short of 10 acre, but the lake is slowly shrinking in size.
 One of Vancouver's few remaining free-flowing streams, Beaver Creek, joins Beaver Lake to the Pacific Ocean and is one of two streams in Vancouver where salmon still return to spawn each year.

-Lost Lagoon, the captive 41 acre freshwater lake near the Georgia Street entrance to the park, is a nesting ground to many bird species, such as Canada geese, and ducks.
+Lost Lagoon, the captive 41 acre freshwater lake near the Georgia Street entrance to the park, is a nesting ground to many bird species, such as Canada geese and ducks.

-The Vancouver Aquarium is the largest in Canada and houses a collection of marine life that includes dolphins, belugas, sea lions, harbour seals, and sea otters.
+The Vancouver Aquarium is the largest in Canada and houses a collection of marine life that includes sea lions, harbour seals, and sea otters.
 In total, there are approximately 300 species of fish, 30,000 invertebrates, 56 species of amphibians and reptiles, and around 60 mammals and birds.
 The aquarium is also home to a 4D theatre.

 The oldest manmade landmark in the park is an 1816 naval cannon located near Brockton Point.
 The 9 O'Clock Gun, as it is known today, was fired for the first time in 1898, a tradition that has continued for more than 100 years.
-The cannon was originally detonated with a stick of dynamite, but is now activated automatically with an electronic trigger.
+The cannon was originally detonated with a stick of dynamite but is now activated automatically with an electronic trigger.

 Stanley Park also has playgrounds, sandy beaches, gardens, tennis courts, an 18-hole pitch and putt golf course, a seaside swimming pool, a water spray park, and Brockton Oval, which is used for track sports, rugby, and cricket.

 In summer, there is an outdoor theatre Malkin Bowl, which features events by Theatre Under The Stars and Live Nation (with their Concerts in the Park series).